-The start day is the first day on which the woman is qualified ON OR AFTER the day the child was born, if she claims a social security payment within 4 weeks of giving birth.
+The start day is the first day on which the person is qualified ON OR AFTER the day the child was born, if they claim a social security payment within 4 weeks of giving birth.

 Example: Kim gave birth to her child on 11 January 2000 and lodged her PP claim 3 weeks later.
 Kim's start day is backdated to 11 January 2000, which is the day she qualified for PP.

 Explanation 1: For PP, Schedule 2, clause 10 applies regardless of whether the applicant is claiming after the birth of their FIRST PP child or a SUBSEQUENT PP child.
 This is different to the old PP rule, where backdating could only occur where the claim was lodged after the birth of the applicant's FIRST PP child.